 Professor Silvia Pease and her participating students at FIU Miami, Florida.

-master designer series at UCLA Extension.
+Graphic Design FIU Students collaborate with the next master designer series at UCLA Extension.
+Spring 2023

-The series started in 1990 with Paul Rand and continues with luminaries in the design world.
-The Masters of Design series of covers/posters communicate the scope of UCLA Extension’s continuing education program.
-Paul Rand launched the series in 1990, creating a snow-capped orange for the Winter Quarter 1990 cover.
 The rest is history.
 Rand not only set the quality standard for the covers, but his participation also encouraged other noteworthy designers to follow his lead.
 Such legends as Saul Bass, Lou Danziger, Frank Gehry, Ivan Chermayoff, Eiko Ishioka, Henry Wolf, George Tscherney, and Milton Glaser are among the dozens of designers who created UCLA Extension catalog covers.
+The impressive collection has been shown in exhibitions, and top designers consider the invitation to design the catalog cover an honor they are unlikely to refuse.

 A link to the FIU graphic design student's work collaboration